-Notes to the consolidated financial statements for the year ended December 31, 2020 (In United States of America dollars)
+Notes to the consolidated financial statements for the year ended December 31, 2020

 IFRS 13 sets a hierarchy of the valuation techniques based on whether the information included in those valuation techniques are observable or unobservable.
 The observable information reflects market data from independent sources; the unobservable input reflects the Company's market assumptions.
 These two types of information have set the following fair value hierarchy: